chengpohi/chengpohi.github.io/getting-started/create-edql-script.md

 ### 2.5 SSH Tunnel

-Use SSH tunnel encrypt a connection between a client and a server to connect Server, or make connections inside same VPC(Virtual Private Cloud), Example: connect aws server in same VPC.
+Use an SSH tunnel to encrypt a connection between a client and a server to connect Server, Or make connections inside same VPC(Virtual Private Cloud), Example: connect aws server in the same VPC.

 <figure><img src="../.gitbook/assets/ssh-tunnel.png" alt=""><figcaption></figcaption></figure>